BPA-CSIRO-Workshops/ngs-workshop-melb-2018/modules/preamble/preamble.md

 something to take away with you at the end of the workshop, and 2) you can save time (mis)typing commands on the command line by using copy-and-paste.

-*We advise you to use Acrobat Reader to view the PDF.
-This is because it properly supports some features we have implemented to ensure that copy-and-paste of commands works as expected.
-This includes the appropriate copy-and-paste of special characters like tilde and hyphens as well as skipping line numbers for easy copy-and-past of whole code blocks.*

 While you could fly through the hands-on sessions doing copy-and-paste you will learn more if you take the time, saved from not having to type